 Interpersonal skills and mature judgment required to interact effectively and collaboratively with a broad range of people, including program areas, stakeholders, vendors, and equipment suppliers, both individually and in groups.

 Demonstrated ability to coordinate daily activities including work scheduling, quality assurance, monitoring of activities, and supervision of personnel.

 Ability to be resourceful and creative in problem solving while not sacrificing quality, service or safety.

-Knowledge of current risk management practices in recreational facilities and management strategies.
+Knowledge of current risk management practices in aquatics programs.

 Certifications and Licenses